 From Civil Rights to River Sights

-While you’re in the downtown area, don’t miss a more somber, but profoundly important site, the National Civil Rights Museum (901/521-9699) housed in the remodeled Lorraine Motel, where Martin Luther King was gunned down in 1968.
+While you’re in the downtown area, don’t miss a more somber, but profoundly important site, the National Civil Rights Museum housed in the remodeled Lorraine Motel, where Martin Luther King was gunned down in 1968.
+(Read more about MLK and Memphis.)
 Not all would call it fun, but it is an essential stop.
 Educational exhibitions focus on all the key moments of the Civil Rights Movement.

-If you want to break up the somber mood, treat the kids (and the kid in you) to the famous Duck Walk at the Peabody Hotel (901/529-4000).
-A flock of five Mallard ducks spend their day in a fountain in the lobby of the historic hotel.
-Great fanfare surrounds their daily entry, when, as the elevator doors open, they waddle across the lobby to the fountain at 11am, and at 5pm waddle back to the elevator to return to their rooftop home.
+If you want to break up the somber mood, treat the kids (and the kid in you) to the famous Duck Walk at the Peabody Hotel.
+A flock of Mallard ducks spend their day in a fountain in the lobby of the historic hotel.
+Great fanfare surrounds their daily entry, when, as the elevator doors open, they waddle across the lobby to the fountain then waddle back to the elevator to return to their rooftop home.
 It’s been a tradition since the ‘30s and draws big crowds, so come early to get a good seat.
 Some people stay at the hotel to enjoy repeat performances each day.
 It’s that kind of town.

-Every kid who when asked what they want to be when they grow up has answered, “Firefighter,” is sure to love the Fire Museum of Memphis (901/320-5650), located in Fire Engine House No. 1.
-The museum houses lots of interactive exhibits which include a life-size talking horse that discusses the days of horse-drawn fire trucks, a fire extinguisher simulator, an escape maze, and even a fire room, where you can feel the heat.
+Every kid who when asked what they want to be when they grow up has answered, “Firefighter,” is sure to love the Fire Museum of Memphis, located in Fire Engine House No. 1.
+The museum, currently closed for renovation, houses lots of interactive exhibits which include a life-size talking horse that discusses the days of horse-drawn fire trucks, a fire extinguisher simulator, an escape maze, and even a fire room, where you can feel the heat.

-One of Memphis’ most enduring landmarks also houses a museum.
-Housed within the Pink Palace Mansion, faced with pink Georgia marble, the Pink Palace Museum (901/320-6320) has exhibits on the cultural and natural history of the mid-South, with dioramas, fossils and skeletons.
+One of Memphis’ most enduring landmarks also houses a museum of science and history.
+Housed within the Pink Palace Mansion, faced with pink Georgia marble, the Pink Palace Museum has exhibits on the cultural and natural history of the mid-South, with dioramas, fossils and skeletons.

-Kids will also enjoy the Children’s Museum of Memphis (901/458-2678), which in addition to great temporary exhibits also has a 50-foot model of the Mississippi River kids can play in and a vertical “skyscraper” maze.
+Kids will also enjoy the Children’s Museum of Memphis, celebrating its 30th year in the child-enrichment business.
+In addition to great temporary exhibits, there also has a 50-foot model of the Mississippi River kids can play in and a vertical “skyscraper” maze.
 Kids can also build and design their own house, pretend to be a dentist, sing karaoke, and much more.

 Memphis Trip Planning Details